 - For at the moment the sound of your greeting reached my ears, the infant in my womb leaped for joy. – Luke 1:44

 - Certainly [children] are a gift from the Lord, the fruit of the womb, a reward. – Psalm 127:3

 These verses show the humanity of the preborn baby and how this baby is incredibly loved by God from the instant of creation.

 7. Address the Reality of Abortion

 Depending on how comfortable you feel discussing the gruesomeness of abortion, you can explain what an abortion entails or even show pictures.
 This, of course, depends on your relationship with the woman and her sensitivity.
-In the following video, Dr. Anthony Levatino explains a first-trimester medical abortion procedure:
+The following video explains a first-trimester vacuum abortion procedure:

 Warning: graphic content